Stopping eviction for antisocial behaviour

 In some cases, the council or housing association can offer you a short Scottish secure tenancy instead of evicting you.

-This can allow you to help you keep your home, but it does give you less rights.
+This can help you keep your home, but it means you'll have less protection against eviction in future.

-If you’re being offered a short Scottish secure tenancy, contact a Shelter Scotland adviser or get a solicitor to help you.
-You can appeal an offer within 14 days.
+If you’re being offered a short Scottish secure tenancy, contact a Shelter Scotland adviser or get a solicitor to help you understand your rights.

-The eviction process if you rent from a private landlord
+Eviction if you rent from a private landlord or letting agent

-If you do not move out, they must get an eviction order from the First-tier Tribunal for Scotland (Housing and Property Chamber).
+Your landlord can only make you leave by getting an eviction order from the First-tier Tribunal for Scotland (Housing and Property Chamber).

 Your rights depend on the tenancy type you have.
 If you moved in on or after 1 December 2017 you’ll have a private residential tenancy.